Selection process

 Waitlist and ongoing offers

-• If you are made an offer for a residence that you had not originally applied for, to ensure your place in accommodation, we strongly recommended that you accept that offer.
-While you may decline the offer and stay on the waitlist for your preferred residence it is unlikely that an offer will be made, as applicants who have had not received an offer will be offered first.
+- If you are made an offer for a residence that you had not originally applied for, we strongly recommended that you accept that offer.
+While you may decline the offer and stay on the waitlist for your preferred residence it is unlikely that a new offer will be made, as applicants who have had not received an offer will be prioritised.